MirrorNetworking/Mirror/README.md

 * [uMMORPG 480 CCU worst case test](https://youtu.be/mDCNff1S9ZU) (everyone broadcasting to everyone else)

 ## Development & Contributing
-Mirror is used **in production** by games ranging from small indie projects to large scale MMORPGs that will run for a decade.
+Mirror is used **in production** by multiplayer games ranging from small indie projects to large scale MMORPGs that will run for a decade or more.

-Imagine if your dream game requires networking bug fixes 10 years from now when most contributors moved on and you are left alone with the code base.
-It is of utmost importance that we follow the KISS principle in order for our future games to survive.
+10 years from now if your players encounter a networking bug and most of our contributors already moved on, someone will need to fix it.
+Therefore it is of utmost importance for us to follow the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) in order for our future game servers to survive.

-Mirror has plenty of features.
-What matters now is that we make them as simple, as stable and as performant as possible (in that order).
+Keeping the next decade in mind, contributing **fixes** / **tests** / **improvements** is highly appreciated while new features have a low probability of being merged.

-If you want to contribute, please keep that mind and understand that while **fixes** / **tests** / **improvements** are highly appreciated, new features have a low probability of being merged.
+_At this point, what we don't add to Mirror is more important than what we do add to it!_